 What are Consumer Insights?

-Consumer insights understand what consumers want, need, and think.
-It understands their shopping habits, purchase behavior, and conversation.
-This information can be used to improve a product or service, customer experience, and data-driven marketing strategy.
-Marketers use various tools to gather consumer insights, including focus groups, market research, interviews, observational studies, and social analytics.
-Essentially they are using integrated analytics.
+Consumer insights will tell you what consumers want, need, and think.
+It will tell you about their shopping habits, purchase behavior, and conversation.
+This information can improve a product or service, customer experience, and data-driven marketing strategy.
+You can use various tools to gather consumer insights, including focus groups, market research, interviews, observational studies, and social analytics.

-However, consumer insights must be actionable.
-That means they must provide information that can be used to make data-driven decisions about products or services, content, messaging, communications, and marketing.
+However, the insights must be actionable.
+That means they must provide information that can be used to make decisions about products or services, content, messaging, communications, and marketing.

-So what are the most critical consumer insights you should be aware of?
+So what are the most critical consumer insights you should start tracking?
 Here are five that I believe are essential:

-Your target consumers’ values and beliefs.
-This insight will help you understand what motivates your target consumers on a deeper level.
+3. Your target consumers’ values and beliefs.
+This insight will help you understand what motivates your target consumers more deeply.
 What do they believe in?
 What are their core values?
 When you align your brand campaigns with their values, you’re more likely to win them over.

-Your target consumers’ media habits.
+4. Your target consumers’ media habits.
 Knowing what type of media your target consumers consume daily will help you determine the best channels to reach them through.
 Are they active on social media?
-Do they prefer reading blogs or watching videos?
+Do they prefer reading blogs, watching videos, or scrolling through TikTok?

 Each of these insights is important in its own way because you can craft your advertising campaign strategy more effectively when you understand what influences your target consumer to purchase a product.

-How to Use Insights to Create Effective Advertising Campaigns
+How to Consumer Insights to Create Advertising Campaigns

-Now that you know the five most important consumer insights, how can you use them to create effective advertising campaigns?
+Now that you know the five most important social media consumer insights, how can you use them to create effective advertising campaigns?

 Here are a few ideas: